This is a sweeeet peanut butter fudge with a salty crunch!

 Peanut Butter Potato Chip Fudge

-- 1-1/4 c. kettle-cooked potato chips, divided
+- 1-1/2 cups kettle-cooked potato chips, divided (about 1.25 ounces)

-- 2-1/2 c. granulated sugar
+- 2-1/2 cups granulated sugar

-- 4 TB unsalted butter
+- 4 tablespoons unsalted butter

-- 9 oz. creamy peanut butter
+- 1 cup creamy peanut butter (about 8 ounces)